NAVY MANUALS AND DOCUMENTS ONLINE

 Arma Gyro-compass Mark 7, Mod.
 4, 1943, is a service manual for the preferred U.S. submarine gyro-compass of WW II.
 This was also used on small surface ships that had fire control, but only one gyro.
 It is very similar to the Arma Mk 8 Gyro-compass used on larger CA, BB, and CVs.

 Gyro-compass Mark XIV, Mod.
 1, 17-1400D, 1944, is a service manual for the most widely built gyro of WW II.
-This gyro was used on pretty much any ship that did not have automated fire control.
+This gyro was used on pretty much any U.S. ship that did not have automated fire control.

 Catalogue of Electronic Equipment, NAVSHIPS 900,116, 1952, is a U.S. Navy catalog of electronics that includes almost all the WW II equipment and some of the early Cold War equipment.